 Yet, womb cancer is actually one of the most common gynaecological cancers.
 It is the fourth most common cancer in women, sitting ahead of cervical and ovarian.
 And sadly, over 9,300 women are diagnosed with it every year in the UK.

 So, it’s worrying to hear that many of us are actually unaware of the symptoms of this common cancer.
-Cancer charity The Eve Appeal conducted a study of 1,000 people, and found that two out of every five women (24%) couldn’t tell them the symptoms of womb cancer.
+In 2018 gynaecological cancer charity The Eve Appeal conducted a study of 1,000 people, and found that two out of every five women (24%) couldn’t tell them the symptoms of womb cancer.

 So does this sound like you?
 If it does, it’s probably worth taking the time to learn more.
-Womb cancer can often be cured, but it is vital that it is caught early.
+It can often be cured, but it is vital that it is caught early.

-Thankfully, most women who develop womb cancer have already gone through the menopause, which means they are likely to go to their GP when they experience vaginal bleeding, allowing the cancer to be caught early.
+One positive is that most women who develop the cancer have already gone through the menopause, which means they are more likely to go to their GP when they experience vaginal bleeding, allowing the cancer to be caught early.

 The danger, however, occurs when older women who have not yet gone through the menopause start to display these symptoms.
 It is easy to assume that their abnormal bleeding symptom is merely a sign of the onset of the menopause, and therefore postpone going to the doctor.

 However, it’s important to note that it can affect any woman with a womb at any age – with 1 in 4 women diagnosed pre-menopausal, according to the Eve Appeal.

 This is why it is so crucial to be familiar with the signs of womb cancer.
 Although most abnormal vaginal bleeding will not turn out to be womb cancer, it is always worth making sure.